Blub/netevent/README.md

 See the DAEMON COMMANDS section in netevent(1) for details on the commands used in the setup scripts below.

+### Examples

+See the `examples/` directory.
+Read the setup-example below to see how to adapt the hotkey lines to work with your devices.

-### Example 1: sharing keyboard & mouse with a machine via ssh:
+#### Simple example setup: sharing keyboard & mouse with a machine via ssh:

 Host side: